mariocesar/lpthw-study-projects/README.md

 19. A socket honey pot daemon.
 20. A daemon that receives block requests over zeromq and blocks IP addresses with firewall rules.
 21. A custom web scraper.
+22. A robot that take screenshots coordinates the mouse and keyboard to play minesweep.

 If you have other suggestions then send me a pull request to this document.
 The key is to think, "What would really help a modern sysadmin understand and automate the hell